-Lau Chingri is a great summer time meal as bottle gaurd has high water content making it easy to digest keeping your tummy calm during peak summer days.
+Lau Chingri is a light summer meal as bottle gourd has high water content making it easy to digest, keeping your tummy calm during peak summer days.

 Lau Chingri is one of my favorite dish to eat with this vegetable.
 As for my husband, he loved lauki kofta!